brantwills/Angular-Paging/src/README.md

 A simple HTML implementation of the angular application defined in `app.js`

 This file should exercise both the simple and advanced options of the paging directive

+For simplicity we are using [bootstrap](http://getbootstrap.com/) for styling